Thomas Tull

 Thomas J. Tull (born June 9, 1970) is an American billionaire businessman, entrepreneur, and film producer.
 He is co-chairman of TWG Global, a holding group where he is developing investments using artificial intelligence and other technologies to guide investing.
 He is the former chairman and chief executive officer (CEO) of Legendary Entertainment and Tulco LLC.
+As of January 2026, he is worth approximately US$5.3 billion.

 Early life

 Tull grew up in Endwell, New York, the son of a dental hygienist single mother.
 As a youth, Tull was an athlete, playing baseball and football.
 Tull graduated from Hamilton College in 1992.

 Career

 Early career

 After college, Tull abandoned plans to become a lawyer and instead went into business, starting a chain of laundromats.
 Among his innovations were different prices according to demand at different times of day.
 Tull next went into the field of financing, buying and selling several tax and accounting offices.
 He later became chief of operations of Tax Services of America.
 His business was buying units from franchisees of Jackson Hewitt Tax Services rolling up and consolidating operations.
 This group of former independent franchisees was eventually sold back to Jackson Hewitt.
 People who had established franchised locations often preferred being salaried managers.
 In 2001, Tull left Interactive Technology Funds to join the Convex Group, an Atlanta-based investment group.
 His firm invested in entertainment, where Tull began to learn the entertainment business.
 After discussing the potential of private equity with a film executive in 2003, Tull quit Convex, raising $600 million in equity to finance the production of movies under the Legendary Pictures banner.